Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 Front Deck

 A front deck, as the name implies, is attached directly to the front door and serves as the primary entrance to a home.
-Moreover, the front deck is a structure that is typically made out of wood and is located next to the house.
+Moreover, the front deck is a structure typically made out of wood and located next to the house.

 When people think of a deck, they envision the framework at the back of the house.
-A deck, on the other hand, can be located anywhere else on the property.
+On the other hand, a deck can be located anywhere else on the property.

 Front Patio